Prakrit-Rai/Music-Genre-Classification/README.md

 This project was implemented in Jupyter Notebook using Python libraries such as pandas, scikit-learn, matplotlib, and numpy.

-Please Note that two of the CSV's are missing due to their large file size
+Please Note that the three CSV's are missing due to their large file size